anyrun-org/anyrun/README.md

 > [!WARNING]
 > While using the Anyrun flake, overriding the `nixpkgs` input for Anyrun will
-> cause cache hits, i.e., you will have to build from source every time.
+> cause cache misses, i.e., you will have to build from source every time.
 To use
 > the cache, do _not_ override the Nixpkgs input.

 ### Manual installation